rg3122/Sampling/README.md

 # Sampling

- CrediTcards.csv has a dataset about credit cards.
+ Creditcards.csv has a dataset about credit cards.
 It is a binary classification problem.
 The dataset is imbalanced and hence it is balanced by using random over sampling technique.
 After balancing the dataset, different sampling techniques are used and 5 different models have been applied to get the accuracy on testing set.
 The dataset is divided into a 20-80 ratio of testing and training set.
  Methodology
 Balancing Dataset
 Creating different types of samples